atomC-1/Calculator/README.md

 # Why make: It looks easy to make atomic operations of numbers.

-# Get to know limits of JavaScripts when declaring or allocating variables and not a good option to make complicated operation in web front-end, main reason is because JS engine is way it is.
+# Get to know limits of JavaScripts when declaring or allocating variables and not a good option to make complicated operation in web front-end, main reason is because JS engine is way it is.(Get a sense of Turing-completeness)

 ## Strategy of programming the program.